Frequently Asked Questions - Bronze

 Bronze is an alloy that consists of a mixture of copper and tin, approximately 90% copper and 10% tin.
 Producing bronze is a less toxic process than producing brass.
 Brass is a combination of copper and zinc, and the manufacturing process often produces zinc oxide which is toxic.

 Our natural bronze styles are solid bronze.
-Our silver plated bronze and gold plated bronze both have a solid core of bronze that is then plated in fine silver or in gold.
+Our gold plated bronze has a solid core of bronze that is plated in gold.

 Are your bronze styles all the same color?